 🔪How to make

-In a medium bowl, combine ⅓ cup of peanut butter powder together with 4 tablespoons of water.
-Next, add peanut butter and maple syrup into the bowl and mix well.
+- Step 1: In a medium bowl, combine ⅓ cup of peanut butter powder with 4 tablespoons of water.

-Roll dough into balls, about 1.5 tablespoon per ball.
+- Step 4: Roll dough into balls, about 1.5 tablespoons per ball.
 (I like using a trigger cookie dough spoon to make the process easier.)
-Slightly flatten them before using a fork to make a crisscross indent.

 ✔Helpful tips